alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/correct-use-of-a-source-control-system-branching-for-long-time-task.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image-thumb23.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image23.png)

-Ok two files are different, now you need to understand what to merge, since I know that Iâ€™ve modified AssertBaseTest it is normal that is different, but the ConstraintBaseTest is surely being modified by someone else.
+Ok two files are different, now you need to understand what to merge, since I know that I've modified AssertBaseTest it is normal that is different, but the ConstraintBaseTest is surely being modified by someone else.
 If you need information you can right click the file and view history, you have the possibility to look for history in the source (left side) or the target (right side).
 In this situation the source is the trunk, while target is my branch.
-Letâ€™s see the history of the AssertBaseTest.
+Let's see the history of the AssertBaseTest.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image-thumb24.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image24.png)